 Many people are able to drink alcohol without suffering negative consequences.
 However, excessive or frequent drinking can translate to plenty of problematic consequences.

 For example, some people suffer from daily hangovers as a result of alcohol consumption.
 Nonetheless, they continue to drink.
 Other individuals struggle with financial problems but continue to buy alcohol on a daily basis.
+Other negative effects of alcohol use may include:

 If your drinking is causing legal, financial, or relationship problems, how are you responding?
 If you’re putting alcohol ahead of solving these serious life problems, alcohol has clearly become your top priority.